CodosaurusLLC/CodosaurusLLC.github.io/speaking/talks.md

 and more.
 -->

+### Other Info for Organizers

-Want me to speak on something not covered above?&nbsp;
+- Want me to speak on something not covered above?&nbsp;
 [Ask me](/contact), and we'll see.

-Except as noted above,
+- Except as noted above,
 these are all in English,
 but with decent lead time to translate,
 I could also do them in French or Portuguese.&nbsp;
 (In non-Anglophone countries,
 I also do my intro in the local language.&nbsp;
 So far, I have done that in
+Dutch,
+Greek,
+Lithuanian,
+Polish,
+Norwegian,
+Portuguese,
+Romanian,
-Dutch, Greek, Lithuanian, Polish, Norwegian, Portuguese, Romanian, Spanish, and Swedish.)
+Spanish, and
+Swedish.)

+- I will travel anywhere not a danger zone nor a PITA to get to, especially interesting tourist/history spots.

+- If you want my talk but are afraid of the airfare expenses, let's talk about it.&nbsp;
+There may be options, such as combining conferences on one trip.